nguyenquan012/robot-audition-experiments/README.md

 # robot-audition-experiments
-Conducting experiments for robot audition to localized sound sources and recording data from robots and the sound environment.
+Conducting experiments for robot audition to localize sound sources and record data from robots and the sound environment.